griffin-h/lightcurve_fitting/docs/source/usage.rst

     print(t_max)
     if lc_early['MJD'].max() > t_max:
         print('Warning: your model is not valid for all your observations')

+Note that you can add an :ref:`Intrinsic Scatter` to your model fits as well.

 Calibrating Spectra to Photometry
 --------------------------------